doombirdAD/fedora-linux-surface/README.md

 This is a repostitory hosting the scripts and information one would need to run on Fedora Linux to build and install a kernel for the MS Surface line of tablets and laptops.

-While the Jake Day scripts work well to build for Ubuntu/Debian flavors, the way Fedora packages it's kernel can cause issues.
+While the Jake Day scripts work well to build for Ubuntu/Debian and for once off generic kernels, the way Fedora packages its kernel can cause issues.
 Fedora uses much smaller images, so the typical Fedora install will have a correspondingly smaller /boot partition.
 If a user tries to install multiple kernels using the typcal kernel build process, it will quickly run /boot out of space.
+Furthermore, trying to manage updated kernel packages from DNF/yum alongside custom built and manualy installed kernels is a drag.

 I created this repository and script set to incorporate Jake Day's work on the kernel for Surface devices into the standard Fedora build process so that the system can treat those kernels the same as it would any other maintained kernel package.

 Currently under construction.